willfurnass/sheffield_hpc/FAQs.rst

 A few things to consider which would cause your job to not run at all:

 * Did you request an acceptable amount of memory for a given node? (e.g. on Bessemer, 192GB or less.)
-* Did you request too much memory in the wrong parallel environment? (e.g on ShARC, OpenMP `-l rmem=16G` with 16 cores would request 16*16=256G exceeding node memory.)
-* Did you request too many cores in the wrong parallel environment? (e.g on ShARC,  `-pe openmp 40` would request 40 cores, exceeding a single node's core count.)
-* Did you request too much time? (e.g for ShARC, more than 96 hours or on Bessemer, more than 168 hrs.)
+* Did you request too much time? (e.g for Stanage, more than 96 hours or on Bessemer, more than 168 hrs.)

-Following are ways to fix too much time requested
+Following are ways to fix too much time requested:

 .. tabs::